 While you may read this article and agree, the real practice comes from experience.
 When you challenge yourself to include challenging foods that you classify as ‘good’ or ‘bad’ back into your life, then you can learn this lesson for yourself.
 It takes time and self-work, but it’s worth it.

-You may realize that you can eat ice cream without binging on it, enjoy a burger and fries without feeling guilty, or just eat normally without anxiety or “making up for it” later.
-You’ll learn that you won’t have to rely on eating a salad to feel good about yourself, and you don’t have to feel bad for eating certain foods.
+You may realize that you can eat ice cream without binging on it.
+Or that you enjoy a burger and fries without feeling guilty.
+Even just eating normally without anxiety or “making up for it” later is possible.
+You’ll learn that you won’t have to rely on eating a salad to feel positive about yourself.
+And you don’t have to feel awful for eating certain foods.

-This process takes patience and self-compassion, and it can be helpful to work with a dietitian and therapist that can eat with you and help you process your emotions afterward.
+This process takes patience and self-compassion.
+It can be helpful to work with a dietitian and therapist that can eat with you and help you process your emotions afterward.

 Food is just food.